-the town was finally reduced, with trifling mation of an amnesty to all but notorious rebels-a measure which was only common justice to the people of Rohilcund; who had been left, ever since the outbreak of the mutiny, entirely in the hands of the recognised representative and legitimate descendant of their former rulers.
+loss to the victors, except by sun-stroke, rebels-a measure which was only common justice to the people of Rohilcund; who had been left, ever since the outbreak of the mutiny, entirely in the hands of the recognised representative and legitimate descendant of their former rulers.

-The chief events of this important campaign have now been narrated.
-At its close, the rebels had ceased to possess a single city or fortified town.
+The chief events of this important campaign have now been narrated. close, the rebels had ceased to possess a single city or fortified town.
 The British flag had been replanted on the towers of Delhi, Lucknow, Cawnpoor, Bareilly, and numerous less important places, by dint of extraordinary efforts, which had been attended with no less extraordinary success.
 Mutinous troops, rebel princes, and revolted citizens, had been overcome by men fighting on a foreign soil, with frames tried by an uncongenial climate, and liable to be prostrated, amid the din of battle, by sunstroke, fever, and pestilence.
 Compassed about by danger and discouragement, they had steadily held on their course-plodding wearily through sandy plains; wading through swamps, or groping among dense jungles often filled with ambushed foes; fighting battles and besieging cities, as it were, incidentally; until, in June, 1858, when no more pitched battles remained to be fought, nor cities to be besieged, the victors might well retire to rest in their